IBM/Blockchain-for-maintaining-Digital-Assets/README.md

 ### 4. Create IBM Cloud services

 * Create the [IBM Cloud Kubernetes Service](https://cloud.ibm.com/kubernetes/catalog/cluster).
 You can find the service in the `Catalog`.
 For this code pattern, we can use the `Free` cluster, and give it a name.
-Note, that the IBM Cloud allows one instance of a free cluster which expires after 30 days. **Note: it could take 20 minutes for the Kubernetes Service setup to complete**.
+Note, that the IBM Cloud allows one instance of a free cluster which expires after 30 days. **Note: it could take 20 minutes for the IBM Cloud Kubernetes Service setup to complete**.

 <br>
 <p align="center">